 Malley Weber is a ceramic artist, potter, instructor and clay field facilitator.
 She holds an MFA in Interdisciplinary Arts from Goddard College and is the owner/operator of Hallowell Clay Works.
 Ms. Weber is passionate about using local resources and digs her own glacial-marine clay.

-Malley once fires her ceramic art work in a wood kiln at her studio in Hallowell.
+Malley once fires her ceramic work at her home studio in Hallowell.
 Weber also produces a line of commercial pottery sold at her downtown studio as well as facilitates sensorimotor education for adults and children using a technique called ‘Healing at the Clay Field’.
 She is an adjunct Ceramic Arts Educator at the University of Maine at Augusta as well as a Teaching Artist for the Maine Arts Commission and for Watershed Center for Ceramic Arts in Newcastle, Maine.

-Exhibitions at the Harlow Gallery are underwritten by our Patron of the Arts sponsor Camden National Bank, and by our season sponsors Capitol Dental Care, Eaton Peabody Attorneys at Law, Kennebec Savings Bank, Scrummy Afters Candy Shoppe, Summit Natural Gas of Maine, Slates Restaurant and the City of Hallowell.
+Exhibitions at the Harlow Gallery are underwritten by our Patron of the Arts sponsor Camden National Bank, and by our season sponsors Capitol Dental Care, Eaton Peabody Attorneys at Law, Kennebec Savings Bank, Scrummy Afters Candy Shoppe, Slates Restaurant and the City of Hallowell.

 Exhibitions at the Harlow are always free and open to the public.
 Gallery hours are Wednesday-Saturday 12-6 pm.
 The Harlow Gallery, located in downtown historic Hallowell, is a membership based 501(c)3 nonprofit dedicated to connecting and celebrating art, artists and community in central Maine since 1963.